 The Cross-National Equivalent File (CNEF) is a long running project that aggregates both direct and constructed variables from various country’s panel surveys into one easy to access location.
-Started by Dr. Richard Burkhauser of Cornell University, this project has since continued development and expansion under Dr. Dean Lillard of The Ohio State University who is the current Primary Investigator of said project.

 Access to CNEF data is done through the ‘CNEF Investigator’ platform, which is a state of the art platform that hosts the data from these panel surveys under stringent safety protocols, discussed below, as well as an easily accessible format for both new and experienced users alike to access the data.
 In short, the Investigator platform allows for the selection of any and all desired data points from all of the available participating countries to be viewed and downloaded by users who have proper access to do such.
 For a further in depth explanation of how to operate Investigator, please check out the link below.